 - Hole Punch

-Punch as many dots as you wish so you’ll have extra ones you can use when your initial placements do not work.
-Also, you may need to change the tape from time to time so be sure to build a collection of your waterproof tape dots.
+- Punch out a couple of small dots from the waterproof tape.
+Create as many dots as you wish so you’ll have extra ones you can use if your initial placements do not work.
+Also, since you may need to change the tapes from time to time, it doesn’t hurt to have a collection of waterproof tape dots ready.

 DamonLight AirPods Covers